 As children are minors, approved benefit payments from the Mercury Disability Fund (from either the initial application or re-application) cannot be paid directly to the child or to their parent or legal guardian.
 A trust fund must be established for each child approved for payment because of their minor status.
 A parent or legal guardian can apply to have funds released from the trust fund set up for the child.

-For children living on reserve in Ontario, payments are directed to Indian and Northern Affairs Canada in trust for the child.
+For children living on reserve in Ontario, payments are directed to Indigenous Services Canada in trust for the child.

 For children living off reserve in Ontario, payments are directed to the Office of the Children’s Lawyer in trust for the child.